RahevinSlade/rahevinslade.github.io/HW6/HW6Blog.md

 2) Create an empty MVC, add the database, reverse engineer model classes.

-inside look of the Context Model page
+inside look of the Context Model page.

-![Screenshot of Home Page](ContextModel.PNG) a Look at all models used for this assignment.
+![Screenshot of Home Page](ContextModel.PNG)

+a Look at all models used for this assignment.

 ![Screenshot of Home Page](Models.PNG)

 3) Feature 1: Browse Products, user should be about to organize by top level category, then by sub-category.